The Active Citizens Fund 2014-2021

 Support from the EEA and Norway Grants to civil society reflects a firm recognition of the sector’s role as a fundamental building block of democratic governance, human rights and social cohesion across Europe.
 Emphasis is given to building the capacity of the civil society sector to promote inclusion, democracy and active participation.

-About 200 million euros, or 10% of the total of the EEA and Norway Grants, go to support civil society in the 15 beneficiary countries.
+About 200 million euros, or 10% of the total of the EEA and Norway Grants, go to support civil society in the 14 beneficiary countries.

 Project support is available to applicants in 14 European countries: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.

-Norwegian entities (NGOs, institutes, local and national authorities and other entities) are eligible as project partners.
+Norwegian entities (NGOs, institutes, private companies, local and national authorities and other entities) are eligible as project partners.
 For more information on project partnership, see here.

 Areas of support